 The “Levenslied” term was actually introduced earlier, around 1908, by Jean-Louis Pisuisse and Max Blokzijl, two artists who promoted a new kind of music, the “Levenslied”, in response to the French “chanson”.

-Both Dutch and Flemish people claims that “Levenslied” should not be the Dutch translation of the “Schlager”, but a word bearing more meanings that the French Chanson and the German Schlager.
+Both Dutch and Flemish people claim that “Levenslied” should not be the Dutch translation of the “Schlager”, but a word bearing more meanings that the French Chanson and the German Schlager.
 “Levenslied” bears particular cultural elements of both Dutch and Flemish traditions and it simply means “Song of life”.

 The corresponding term in my mother language – şlagăr – has got a wider meaning.
 In Romanian the word labels a musical hit, be it pop, rock or even jazz.